-From 2000 to 2005, Superfund revenues, not surprisingly, fell an estimated \$1.75 billion short of what was needed to meet program needs, according to a study commissioned by Congress.
+From 2000 to 2005, Superfund revenues not surprisingly fell an estimated \$1.75 billion short of what was needed to meet program needs, according to a study commissioned by Congress.
 Nonetheless, Congress, backed by the Bush administration, has continued to put tax breaks for the oil and chemical industries over protecting public health and safety.
-Funding for cleanups has steadily declined when adjusted for inflation, and President Bush's FY 2007
+Funding for cleanups has steadily declined when adjusted for inflation, and President Bush's 2007 budget request is \$20 million less than the previous year's.

-In a report released last week, our organizations, the Center for American Progress and the Center for Progressive Reform, profiled five of Pennsylvania's most dangerous Superfund sites (along with sites in the nation's nine other largest states).
-The sites: East Tenth Street and Lower Darby Creek Area in Delaware County; Sharon Steel (Farrell Works Disposal Area) in Mercer County; UGI Columbia Gas Plant in Lancaster County; and Watson Johnson Landfill in Bucks County.
+In a report released last month, our organizations, the Center for American Progress and the Center for Progressive Reform, profiled five of New York's most dangerous Superfund sites (along with sites in the nation's nine other largest states).
+These sites include Computer Circuits and Lawrence Aviation Industries Inc. in Suffolk County, Liberty Industrial Finishing and Old Roosevelt Field Contaminated Groundwater Area in Nassau County, and Consolidated Iron & Metal in Orange County.

-Taken together, 15,188 Pennsylvanians live in the census tracts containing these sites, including 2,047 children 9 years old and younger.
-Economically disadvantaged Americans disproportionately reside around Superfund sites, though it's clear communities of all types are at risk.
-In three of the census tracts surrounding these five Superfund sites, the median household income for 1999 was below the national average of \$41,994.
+Taken together, 22,790 New Yorkers live in the census tracts containing these sites, including 3,767 children nine and younger.
+Economically disadvantaged Americans and minorities disproportionately reside around Superfund sites, though it's clear communities of all types are at risk.
+In the census tract surrounding the Consolidated Iron & Metal site, the median household income for 1999 was about \$25,000, just 60 percent of the national median of \$41,994; and the tract was 74 percent racial minority.

-Earlier this month, the U.S. Senate held its first oversight hearing in four years on Superfund cleanups.
-At the hearing, Democrats focused on a Bush administration document that apparently advises EPA regional offices, in preparing budget requests, to indicate the least amount of money they can get by on for high-hazard sites - an approach that will delay cleanups years, if not decades.
-However, the administration has refused to allow senators to release the document.
+The Bush administration, aided by the Republican-controlled Congress, has sought to keep its inaction on sites like these from public scrutiny.
+In June, the U.S. Senate held its first oversight hearing in four years on Superfund cleanups.
+At the hearing, Democrats focused on a Bush administration document that apparently advises EPA regional offices, in preparing budget requests, to indicate the least amount of money they can get by on for high-hazard sites - an approach that will delay cleanups years if not decades.

+However, the administration has refused to allow senators to publicly release the document.
 Such secrecy signals a record that cannot be defended.

-There's a simple solution: reinstitute Superfund's polluter-pays tax on the oil and chemical industries.
+There's a simple solution to the problem of lagging cleanups: reinstituting the Superfund's polluter-pays tax on the oil and chemical industries.
 Taking this action would recommit the nation to cleaning up the most dangerous toxic waste dumps and protecting the health of our children.
 Unfortunately, it appears the Bush administration and Congress are more concerned with protecting the oil and chemical industries.

 Rena Steinzor is a member scholar of the Center for Progressive Reform and professor of law at the University of Maryland.
-Reece Rushing is associate director for regulatory policy at the Center for American Progress in Washington, D.C.
+Reece Rushing is associate director for regulatory policy at the Center for American Progress.